-Garden Scholar awards
+Garden Scholar Awards

 A Garden Scholar Award package includes waived event registration and a stipend to cover hotel/travel/incidental costs for attending a regional symposium ($750) or the Annual Conference ($1,500).
-Garden Scholar Awards are 100% funded through gifts from individual members, corporate and institutional donors.

-Past scholar recipients
+Past award recipients

 Garden Scholar TESTIMONIALS

-Trey Remsey
+Trey Ramsey

 Outreach and Inclusion Manager at Ithaca Children’s Garden

-Trey Remsey
+Trey Ramsey

 “Without the Garden Scholars Program, I wouldn’t have been able to attend the APGA conference.
 Presenting at the conference gave me valuable public speaking experience, and attending sessions helped me develop new leadership skills.
 It’s really important to ensure diverse voices are part of these conversations.”